 - If domination is not working, you are not dominating enough

 - If you have spare time on your hands, dominate others

 - If you are bored, dominate others.
 There is nothing more entertaining

 OK, so maybe I am exaggerating a little.
 People don't always act this way.
 But I believe that you and I often think and behave according to this list.

 These bad social behaviors have become habitual, an obsessive-compulsive disorder.

-If you don’t believe me, do a little experiment.
-Track how often your fears of being dominated or your urge to dominate others drive your thoughts and behaviors.
+If you don't believe me, do a little experiment.
+Track how often your fears of being dominated or your urge to dominate others is the topic of your thoughts and behaviors.

 But is it fair to say that people have a disorder, or is dominating others a sane and realistic behavior?
 Let's take a look.